lkoolik/isrm_health_calculations/README.md

       * `isrm_pop_alloc`: population object (from `population.py`) re-allocated to the ISRM grid cell geometry
       * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
    2. Outputs:
+      * `exposure_gdf`: a dataframe containing the exposure concentrations and population estimates for each group
       * `exposure_pctl`: a dataframe of exposure concentrations by percentile of population exposed by group
       * `exposure_disparity`: a dataframe containing the PWM, absolute disparity, and relative disparity of each group
    3. Methodology:
       1. Calls the `create_exposure_df` function.
       2. Calls the `get_overall_disparity` function.
       3. Calls the `estimate_exposure_percentile` function.
+7. `export_exposure`: exports the exposure concentrations and population estimates as a shapefile
+   1. Inputs:
+      * `exposure_gdf`: a dataframe containing the exposure concentrations and population estimates for each group
+      * `output_dir`: a filepath string of the location of the output directory
+      * `f_out`: the name of the file output category (will append additional information)
+   2. Outputs:
+      * The function does not return anything, but a shapefile will be output into the `output_dir`.
+   3. Methodology:
+      1. Creates a filename and path for the export.
+      2. Updates the columns slightly for shapefile naming
+      3. Exports the shapefile.
-7. `plot_percentile_exposure`: creates a plot of exposure concentration by percentile of each group's population
+8. `plot_percentile_exposure`: creates a plot of exposure concentration by percentile of each group's population
    1. Inputs:
       * `output_dir`: a filepath string of the location of the output directory
       * `f_out`: the name of the file output category (will append additional information)